mlava/ninja-autoremote/README.md

 DONE:
 - Implement Send message vs Send Notification option when adding Autoremote devices, and invoke different widgets for each option.
 - Implement naming of Autoremote devices.
 (In the meantime, just click on the gear and Rename on the old dashboard widget...)
-- Implement user-defined arcomm text in messages (ie. the left side of the =:= in the Auto-commands structure).
+- Implement user-defined arcomm text in messages (ie. the left side of the =:= in the Autoapps commands structure).
 For now this defaults to 'Nina=:='.